blesuer0729/sports-reference-clone-data/README.md

-# sportsipy-exporters

-Playing with the open-source API sportsipy.

-Sportsipy scrapes from the site sports-reference.com and sports-reference has no export to JSON option.
+# sports-reference to JSON

-This program allows you to get sports-reference data in json format.
+This project originally started as using the open-source API [sportsipy](https://github.com/roclark/sportsipy) in attempt to pull data and export it in JSON format.
+Unfortunately, sportsipy was decomissioned and no longer functions to pull data.

+Sports-reference allows you to export tables as CSV or Excel workbook and this project now aims to parse those exports and generate JSON files of the same data.

 ## Available exports

+### NFL

+### NBA

+### NHL

 ### MLB

-- NRFI (No Run First Innings) from date range
-  - Given two dates, for each day in that range find the games with NRFI
-- NRFI per team
-  - Given a team name, find the number of games they played with NRFI

-### FB (football/soccer)

-- Premier league standings table by season
-- Premier league team stats by season
-- Premier league rosters by season

 ## Running

-See individul documentation per module for how to run them.
+See docs for each sport on how to run their modules.